foodfight/showz/scripts/episode-x-aws.md

 Other Stuff
 -----------

+* What lwrps should ppl use for interacting w/ aws? which ones are missing?
 * Ruby gems recommended to interact w/ AWS? aws-s3? fog?
 * What is Amazon Linux?
 Why use that instead of CentOS?
 * Using python to interact w/ aws? fabric + boto?